Creating, updating statistics on tables in Azure SQL Data Warehouse

 The more Azure SQL Data Warehouse knows about your data, the faster it can execute queries against it.
 Collecting statistics on your data and then loading it into SQL Data Warehouse is one of the most important things you can do to optimize your queries.
 This is because the SQL Data Warehouse query optimizer is a cost-based optimizer.
 It compares the cost of various query plans, and then chooses the plan with the lowest cost, which is in most cases the plan that executes the fastest.
 For example, if the optimizer estimates that the date you are filtering in your query will return one row, it can choose a different plan than if it estimates that the selected date will return 1 million rows.

-The following are recommendations for different scenarios:
+The following are recommendations updating statistics:

 |Frequency of stats updates||Conservative: Daily